What’s the motivation and inspiration behind the Cormoran Strike novels?

 I wanted to have a go at writing a contemporary whodunit, with a credible back story.

 Part of the appeal and part of the fascination of the genre is that it has clear rules.
 I’m intrigued by those rules and I like playing with them.
 Your detective should always lay out the information fairly for the reader, but he will always be ahead of the game.
 There are certain immutable laws of detective fiction that I follow.

-To begin with I was yearning to go back to the beginning of a writing career in this new genre, to work without hype or expectation and to receive totally unvarnished feedback.
+Yes, I really wanted to go back to the beginning of a writing career in this new genre, to work without hype or expectation and to receive totally unvarnished feedback.
+I wanted it to be just about the writing.
 It was a fantastic experience and I only wish it could have gone on a little longer than it did.
 I was grateful at the time for all the feedback from publishers and readers, and for some great reviews.
 Being Robert Galbraith was all about the work, which is my favourite part of being a writer.

 Galbraith came about for a slightly odd reason.
 When I was a child, I really wanted to be called ‘Ella Galbraith’, and I’ve no idea why.
 I don’t even know how I knew that the surname existed, because I can’t remember ever meeting anyone with it.
 Be that as it may, the name had a fascination for me.
 I actually considered calling myself L A Galbraith for the Strike series, but for fairly obvious reasons decided that initials were a bad idea.